moogu999/barito-be/README.md

 ## Test

 For unit testing, you can run the `test` task in the `Makefile`.
-Integration testing is done using [venom](https://github.com/ovh/venom), and you can find the test specifications in the `/e2e/test` directory.
-To run the integration tests, you just need to execute this command from inside the `/e2e` directory:
+Integration testing is done using [venom](https://github.com/ovh/venom), and you can find the test specifications in the `/e2e/tests` directory.
+Before running the integration tests, please create a `/results` directory inside the `/e2e` directory.
+The test results will be stored there.
+To run the tests, you just need to execute this command from inside the `/e2e` directory:

 ```
-docker compose -f .\e2e-compose.yaml up --attach venom
+docker compose -f .\e2e-compose.yaml up
 ```

 The integration testing container has **separate environment variables** in case you want to run it alongside the regular service.
 After the tests are completed, you can also interact with the server via the integration testing container (**it doesn't auto-stop**).